huister/Ingram-Micro-China-Oracle-vBCA-Lab/index.rst

 Setup Lab
 +++++++++
-After you foundation your Nutanix blocks (How to Foundation Nutanix Block) You can watch the video from https://www.nutanix.com/2014/07/15/nutanix-foundation-demo-video-from-bare-metal-to-production-in-minutes/
+To begin from scratch, please foundation your Nutanix blocks (How to Foundation Nutanix Block) You can watch the video guide from https://www.nutanix.com/2014/07/15/nutanix-foundation-demo-video-from-bare-metal-to-production-in-minutes/

 The foundation software is available on

 https://portal.nutanix.com/#/page/foundation/list

-After finish foundation, you can create a VM that content Oracle Linux OS.
+After finishing the foundation process, you can create a VM that content Oracle Linux OS.
 Install Oracle database follow this link -

 https://www.youtube.com/watch?v=CwHetPzsQBY